 line that can be reached internationally toll-free from 175 countries.
 Contact the toll-free crisis line from oversees, by dialing your AT&T USADirect access number and at the prompt, entering 866-USWOMEN (879-6636).
 Click to find your AT&T USADirect access number.
 The center serves abused Americans, mostly women and children, in both civilian and military populations overseas.
 The

-Disaster Distress Helpline, Substance Abuse and Mental Health Services Administration – the first national hotline dedicated to providing year-round disaster crisis counseling.
-This toll-free, multilingual, crisis support service is available 24/7 via telephone (1-800-985-5990) and SMS (text 'TalkWithUs' to 66746) to residents in the U.S. and its territories who are experiencing emotional distress to natural or man-made disasters.
+Disaster Distress Helpline– is the first national hotline dedicated to providing year-round disaster crisis counseling.
+This toll-free, multilingual, crisis support service is available 24/7 via telephone (1-800-985-5990) and SMS (text 'TalkWithUs' to 66746) to residents in the U.S. and its territories who are experiencing emotional distress related to natural or man-made disasters.
 Callers and texters are connected to trained and caring professionals from the closest crisis counseling center in the network.
 Helpline staff provides counseling and support, including information on common stress reactions and healthy coping, as well as referrals to local disaster-related resources for follow-up care and support.

-DoD Safe Helpline877-995-5247 – is a groundbreaking crisis support service for members of the DoD community affected by sexual assault.
-It provides live, one-on-one advice, support, and information to the worldwide DoD community.
-The service is anonymous, secure, and available 24/7 – providing victims with the help they need, anytime, anywhere, Washington, DC.
+DoD Safe Helpline ~ 877-995-5247 – a groundbreaking crisis support service for members of the DoD community affected by sexual assault.
+Safe Helpline provides live, one-on-one support and information to the worldwide DoD community.
+The service is confidential, anonymous, secure and available worldwide, 24/7 by click, call or text ~ providing victims with the help they need anytime, anywhere.

-National Suicide Prevention Lifeline1-800-273-TALK (8255), 1-888-628-9454 (Español) and 1-800-799-4TTY (4889) – a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
-Calls are routed to the nearest crisis center in our national network of more than 150 crisis centers.
-The Lifeline’s national network of local crisis centers, provides crisis counseling and mental health referrals day and night.
+National Suicide Prevention Lifeline – a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
+By dialing 1-800-273-TALK (8255), the call is routed to the nearest crisis center in our national network of more than 150 crisis centers.
+The Lifeline’s national network of local crisis centers provide crisis counseling and mental health referrals day and night.